-AsK Us: Are hospital employees required to receive COVID-19 vaccine? - Salisbury Post
+Ask Us: Are hospital employees required to receive COVID-19 vaccine? - Salisbury Post

 “Even though we have these safety parameters in place, it is our hope that every single team member at Novant Health gets the vaccine,” the company said in its emailed statement.

 The company said it’s like health care systems across the country in seeing some staff members who do not want to be vaccinated.
-People hesitant to receive a vaccine include people have more frequently included those in Generation Z, Millennials as well as Black and brown staff members.

 “Our hope is that Novant Health team members will choose to model for our community and get immunized,” the company said in its emailed statement.

-Novant Health said its offering bi-weekly calls with infections disease experts and pharmacists, sharing testimonials internally about people who have received the vaccine and bringing the vaccine to people at times that are convenient for them.
+Novant Health said it’s offering bi-weekly calls with infections disease experts and pharmacists, sharing testimonials internally about people who have received the vaccine and bringing the vaccine to people at times that are convenient for them.

 When will city hire director of Downtown Salisbury Inc.?

-Nearly 10 months after Larissa Harper moved on from her role as director of Downtown Salisbury Inc. and city government’s downtown development director, her position is still vacant.
+Nearly 10 months after Larissa Harper moved on from her role as director of Downtown Salisbury Inc. and city government’s downtown development director, her position is still not permanently filled.

 One reader asked when the city of Salisbury will fill the position.

-The answer, according to city officials, is that there’s no firm date.
+The answer, according to city officials, is there’s no firm date.

 City Manager Lane Bailey says a recruitment process started two weeks ago after the city and the downtown organization finalized a memorandum of understanding.
 The two organizations worked to update the agreement for a few months, which produced the delay, Bailey said.

 The director of DSI became a city employee in 2017 after previously being an employee of the independent nonprofit organization.
+Latoya Price is currently serving as interim director.

 Rowan Health Department will stop drive-thru vaccinations for COVID-19